-Pursuant to the relevant PRC tax regulations, to enjoy the tax treaty relief under the China-HK Arrangement, a Hong Kong tax resident should submit to the relevant PRC tax authorities with application documents (including a Hong Kong Tax Resident Certificate ("HKTRC") issued by the Inland Revenue Department of Hong Kong (the "IRD")) for assessment.
+Pursuant to the the STA Notice [2019] No.35, the administrative process for application for treaty benefits has been simplified effective on 1 January 2020.
+To enjoy the tax treaty relief under the China-HK Arrangement, a Hong Kong tax resident should perform self-assessment and declare to enjoy the treaty benefits, then retain supporting documents (including a Hong Kong Tax Resident Certificate ("HKTRC") issued by the Inland Revenue Department of Hong Kong (the "IRD")) for assessment once required by the tax authorities.